Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is essentially an endless series of problems.
-The solution to one problem is merely the creation of another."
+> "If life is a video game, the graphics are great, but the plot is confusing and the tutorial is way too long."
-> — **Mark Manson**
+> — **Elon Musk**

 ---